leobiazoli/capesData/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# capesData
+# capesData: Data on Scholarships in CAPES International Mobility Programs

 <!-- badges: start -->
 <!-- badges: end -->

-capesData: Data on Scholarships in CAPES International Mobility Programs

 The goal of capesData is to provide an attractive dataset for exploring and visualizing data on the International Mobility Programs funded by